AOT-Technologies/forms-flow-ai/README.md

          - http://localhost:3001
          - https://localhost:8000
            - NOTE: 'https' for localhost:8000
+  - Goto forms-flow-ai/nginx and follow the instructions in the README.md under it

+NOTE:
-  - Once applied change the hostnames in the Keycloak server for forms-flow-web and forms-flow-bpm
+  - Once nginx server is applied, change the hostnames in the Keycloak server for forms-flow-web and forms-flow-bpm
   - Also change values for REACT_APP_API_SERVER_URL and REACT_APP_API_PROJECT_URL with the hostname in .env file